|The application deadline is January 29, 2021. Get ready!|

 - See here for more information about what the government considers to be a “quality job placement”

 - You must provide an inclusive, non-discriminatory work environment that respects the rights of all Canadians.

-When making your application, it’s important to demonstrate a link between the job tasks and responsibilities and the national and local priorities, such as:
+When making your application, it’s important to demonstrate a link between the job tasks and responsibilities and the national and local priorities.

 - Planning to hire youth who are in underrepresented groups, including: